Neuroscience clerkships are offered for students in both State College (University Park Curriculum) and Hershey.

 Prerequisites: Successful completion of the pre-clinical curriculum of medical school, including clinically relevant neuroanatomy, neurophysiology, neuropathology, and physical diagnosis.
 In addition, students must have completed all required courses/rotations for the third year of medical school.

 Date/time/location: The student may be assigned to Penn State Health Milton S. Hershey Medical Center, State College locations or Kaiser Permanente for all or part of the rotation.

-Description: The clerkship includes two weeks of core neurology on either the inpatient neurology or stroke services, as well as two weeks of selectives that may include neurosurgery, neurocritical care, pediatric neurology, physical medicine and rehabilitation, and/or outpatient adult neurology.
+Description: The clerkship includes two weeks of core neurology on either the inpatient consult service, inpatient general service, inpatient stroke service or the neurology critical care unit, as well as two weeks of selectives that may include neurosurgery, neurocritical care, pediatric neurology, physical medicine and rehabilitation, and/or outpatient adult neurology.
 After completing the rotation, the student should be comfortable performing a neurological examination and evaluating patients with various neurological disorders.
 For additional information, refer to the clerkship curriculum guidelines.

 Dr. Mark Dias

 The Neurology clerkship is a rotation that should provide a setting for medical students to learn clinical neurology.
 For students that are interested in neurology as a possible career it is strongly recommended that the student do an acting internship (AI) rotation in the summer or early fall of the fourth year of medical school.